fundacaologosofica/s3-sync-action/README.md

-# GitHub Action to Sync S3 Bucket 🔄
+# GitHub Action to Sync S3 Bucket and Invalidate CloudFront Cache 🔄

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.
+This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket and invalidate cache on CloudFront.

 ## Usage